Description

 Integration Grid Selection Option

-Specifies the integration grid to be used for numerical integrations.
+Specifies the named integration grid to be used for numerical integrations.
 Note that it is very important to use the same grid for all calculations where you intend to compare energies e.g., computing energy differences, heats of formation, and so on.

 “Pruned” grids are grids that have been optimized to use the minimal number of points required to achieve a given level of accuracy.
 Pruned grids are used by default when available, currently defined for H through Kr.
 For example FineGrid is a pruned (75,302 grid), having 75 radial shells and 302 angular points per shell, resulting in about 7000 points per atom.
 UltraFine requests a pruned (99,590) grid.
 It is recommended for molecules containing lots of tetrahedral centers and for computing very low frequency modes of systems.
 This grid is also useful for optimizations of larger molecules with many soft modes such as methyl rotations, making such optimizations more reliable.
 SuperFineGrid is a more accurate grid than UltraFine; SuperFineGrid is a pruned 175,974 for first-row atoms and 250,974 for atoms in the second and later rows.